-Mike McFerron is an associate professor of music and composer-in-residence at Lewis University in the Chicago area.
+Mike McFerron is an professor of music and composer-in-residence at Lewis University in the Chicago area.
 He has been on the

 faculty of UMKC and the Kansas City Kansas Community College, and he has served as resident composer at the Chamber Music Conference of

 the East/Composers’ Forum in Bennington, Vt.
 McFerron is founder and co-director of Electronic Music Midwest.